-- As before, we would expect with a perfect model to get an entry of 20 in each row. - This time, the numbers are all very suspiciously close to 20, so we will test whether the uniform model is too accurate (with the left tail for the distribution rather than the right tail). - Here are the expected and $\chi^2$ -statistic values added to the table:
+- As before, we would expect with a perfect model to get an entry of 20 in each row. - This time, the numbers are all very suspiciously close to 20, so we will test whether the uniform model is too accurate, using the left tail for the χ^2 distribution rather than the right tail. - Here are the expected and χ^2 -statistic values added to the table: